AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 shift instructions, for example.

-Another difference between floating-point and fixed-point types is that Ada doesn't provide standard fixed-point types.
+Another difference between floating-point and fixed-point types is that Ada doesn't provide standard fixed-point types |mdash| except for the :ada:`Duration` type, which is used to represent an interval of time in seconds.
 While the Ada standard specifies floating-point types such as :ada:`Float` and :ada:`Long_Float`, we have to declare our own fixed-point types.
 Note that, in the previous example, we have used a fixed-point type named :ada:`Fixed`: this type isn't part of the standard, but must be declared somewhere in the source-code of our application.

 The syntax for an ordinary fixed-point type is